-On April 15, 2008, the Company issued the 2008 Refunding Certificates of Participation, Series 2008A in the amount of \$134,720,000.
+On April 15, 2008, the Company issued the 2008 Refunding COPs, Series 2008A in the amount of \$134,720,000.
 These certificates were issued to refund the Company's Certificates of Participation (Conference Center Project), Series 2006B and finance the cost of execution of the 2008A Certificates of Participation backed by a letter of credit from Bank of America.
 The final maturity on the 2008A COPs was extended by one year to 2035 in order to reduce the reserve requirement and consequently, reduce the size of the issue by approximately \$800,000.
 The refunded certificates are considered to be defeased and the liability has been removed from the component unit's column of the statement of net position and recorded as a deferred amount upon a refunding.
-The deferred amount is amortized over the life of the swap using the effective interest method for the life of the swap with adjustments to interest expense during each fiscal year as follows:
+During the fiscal year ending June 30, 2011, the Company entered into a new agreement to take advantage of a more advantageous interest rate adjustment mode than the 2008 Series Bonds previously had.
+As a result, the former derivative instrument terminated and the new instrument has off-market terms.
+As a result, an up-front payment was received.
+The up-front payment is reported as a borrowing.
+The borrowing is amortized over the life of the swap and amortizes using the effective interest method for the life of the swap with adjustments to interest expense during each fiscal year.
+The original balance of the borrowing was \$8,935,612.84.
+As of the year ended June 30, 2014, the balance was \$7,233,921.